shuyelin06/Obsidian-Notes/content/Classes/CMSC411/CMSC411.md

 > I4: MUL R4, R8, R9
 > I5: XOR R11, R10, R5
 > ```
+>
 > We have 5 instructions, and our longest path is 2 ($I_1/I_5$ and $I_4/I_5$).
 Thus, the ILP of this set of instructions is 2.5.
 >
 > > To do these, it helps to draw a dependency graph, and trace the longest path.

 ILP is a property of the program and compiler.
 No matter what processor you run the program on, the true dependencies restrict our maximum parallelism!

-Instructions Per Cycle (IPC), on the other hand, depends on the actual machine architecture.
-This is how much parallelism we can achieve practically!
+**Instructions Per Cycle (IPC)**, on the other hand, depends on the actual machine architecture.
+This is how much parallelism we can practically achieve!
 > ILP the upper bound on IPC that we can achieve!

----

-To increase the number of instructions we run per cycle, we can use **scheduling**.
-Scheduling seeks to find instructions whose dependencies have been resolved, so that they can be executed!
+To increase the number of instructions we run per cycle, we use **scheduling**.
+Scheduling finds instructions whose dependencies have been resolved, so that they can be executed!
 > If the scheduling is **out of order**, then the instructions can be executed in any order, so long as their dependencies have already been resolved.

-> [!Example] Example: Out-Of-Order Scheduling
+> [!Example]- Example: Out-Of-Order Scheduling
 > Consider the following instructions.
 With out-of-order scheduling, 1 MUL unit and 1 ADD / SUB / XOR unit,  what is the ILP and IPC?
 >
 > ```bash